vzletit/NODEJS_simple_CRUD/README.md

-# HTTP CRUD server with clustering
+# NODE JS CRUD API with clustering
 (RS School NodeJS course project)

 An HTTP server that can process CRUD requests (get/add/update/delete users) and interact with the database both synchronously and via IPC.